-Postmodern Architecture: What It Is And How To Identify It
+Postmodern Architecture: What It Is, Characteristics And Examples

-When you’re starting the process of buying a house, an important factor to consider is what type of architectural design styles appeal to you.
-The look and layout of a home can be heavily influenced by particular eras of history, so it can be helpful to go into your home buying process with a sense of the key characteristics of various design trends and which ones best fit your taste as a prospective homeowner.
+When you’re starting the home buying process, an important factor to consider is what type of architectural design styles appeal to you.
+The look and layout of a home can be heavily influenced by particular eras of history.
+It can be helpful to go into your home buying process with a sense of the key characteristics of various design trends and which ones best fit your taste as a prospective homeowner.

 What Is Postmodern Architecture?